-• Information being posted to an incorrect address which results in an unintended recipient reading that information

-- Loss of mobile or portable data device, unencrypted mobile phone, USB memory stick or similar - Sending an email with personal data to the wrong person - Dropping or leaving documents containing personal data in a public place

-• Personal data being left unattended at a printer or photocopier, enabling unauthorised persons to read that information

-- Not securing documents containing personal data (at home or work) when left unattended - Anything that enables an unauthorised individual access to school buildings or computer systems

-• Discussing personal data with someone not entitled to it, either by phone or in person.
-How can you be sure they are entitled to that information?

-• Deliberately accessing, or attempting to access or use personal data beyond the requirements of an individual's job role e.g. for personal, commercial or political use.
-This action may constitute a criminal offence under the Computer Misuse Act as well as the Data Protection Act.

-• Opening a malicious email attachment or clicking on a link from an external or unfamiliar source, which leads to school's equipment (and subsequently its records) being subjected to a virus or malicious attack, which results in unauthorised access to, loss, destruction or damage to personal data.
+- information being posted to an incorrect address which results in an unintended recipient reading the information - loss of mobile or portable device, unencrypted mobile phone, USB memory stick or similar - sending an email containing personal data to the wrong person - dropping or leaving documents containing personal data in a public place - personal data being left unattended at a printer enabling unauthorised persons to read that information - not securing documents containing personal data (at home or work) when left unattended - anything that enables an unauthorised individual access to school buildings or computer systems - discussing personal data with someone not entitled to it, either by phone or in person.
+How can you be sure they are entitled to that information? - deliberately accessing, or attempting to access or use personal data beyond the requirements of an individual's job role e.g. for personal, commercial or political use.
+This action may constitute a criminal offence under the Computer Misuse Act as well as the Data Protection Act. - opening a malicious email attachment or clicking on a link from an external or unfamiliar source, which leads to school's equipment (and subsequently its records) being subjected to a virus or malicious attack which results in unauthorised access to, loss, destruction or damage to personal data

-What to do?
+What staff and governors should do?